 - Never leave a campfire unattended.

-- In case of an emergency, such as a sudden change in the weather, douse the fire, because even a small breeze could cause the fire to spread quickly.
+- In case of an emergency (like a sudden change in the weather), douse the fire.
+Even a small breeze could cause the fire to spread quickly.

 - When extinguishing a fire, drown it with water and then stay away from it.
-The ash, coals and embers of fire sites can retain enough heat to cause severe burns for up to 24 hours.
+The ash, coals and embers of fire sites can retain enough heat to cause severe burns for 12–24 hours.

 Planning ahead when camping can help limit the number of human-caused fires.